freenetwork/vhome-switch-433-to-wifi/README.md

 Long press line touch and wait beep signal.

 * 1 signal - on and off
-* 2 signals - only inclusion
+* 2 signals - only on
-* 3 signals - only shutdown
+* 3 signals - only off
 * 4 signals - full reset.

 In this configuration, the on and off commands are the same, you need to program for 1 sound signal.